arjunaskykok/mamba/README.md

 ## Contributing

 I invite you to join Mamba squad!
-You can contributing to Mamba by writing documentation, finding bugs, and creating pull requests.
+You can contribute to Mamba by writing documentation, finding bugs, and creating pull requests.